TrafeX/home-assistant-config/README.md

 * Fully automated living lights
 * Automated hallway lights which dim at night
 * Notify when washing machine is finished
-* Play a speech message on Sonos as notification
+* Play a speech message via the Google Home
 * Presence detection with home coming and leaving automation
 * Night mode
 * Integration with Vera
 * Enable ventilation when CO2 level reaches a certain level
-* Automated Christmas lights
+* Automated Christmas lights (only during the holydays 😉)
 * Youless integration
 * Notify when one of the smoke sensors detects smoke
 * Ghost mode; turn on lights for a short period when away to pretend someone is home